Discover Arctic Winter Beyond Tromsø Under Northern Lights

 Figure out how to get there.
 Look into the tours, excursions, and sights available in the area.
 Visit Tromsø has a well-stocked website, including car rental options.

 Visit Lyngenfjord lists everything in the Lyngenfjord area, north and east of Tromsø.
-On the fairytale island, Visit Senja highlights all the important things on the fairytale island.
+On the fairytale island, Visit Senja highlights all the important things on the fairytale island, including a smart way of getting there.
 The Viking City in the south is presented with Visit Harstad.

 Public transportation information is gathered in Svipper.
 Since this website contains many local names that may be unfamiliar, it might be a bit tricky to navigate.
 In that case, discussing transport with your hosts can be a good idea.